Using this website

 For example, that means you should be able to:

-You should also be able to select a language to get a page translated using Google’s translation service.
+You should also be able to select a language to get a page translated using Google Translate.
 This is a machine-based translation service, so we can't guarantee the accuracy or the sense of any given translation.

 Online services provided by third-party applications

-Most of our online services are provided by third-party applications - these are platforms and websites developed by external suppliers.
+Most of our online services are provided by third-party applications - these are platforms and websites developed and managed by commercial suppliers.

 Because the development of these third-party applications is partly or wholly out of our control, they may not conform to the same levels of accessibility as our main website.